Please note: This post contains affiliate links.

 During our first journey south to Antarctica, calm seas allowed our captain to scan the horizon for potential whales and deftly maneuver the ship.
 During our very first day in the Drake Passage, he positioned us perfectly to watch four orca whales in their element.
 A phenomenal way to start the trip!

-TIP: Visiting Antarctica in February/March, increases your odds of seeing these majestic animals.
+TOP TIP: Visiting Antarctica in February/March, increases your odds of seeing these majestic animals.

 Interesting orca whale facts: